madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-6.png">

-One of these well known examples is "open source" and, in particular, Linux, which started as this grass roots project - where people start coming together - it's not a traditional, financially motivated commercial product.
+One of these well known examples is "open source" and, in particular, Linux, which started as this grass roots project -- where individuals start coming together -- it's not a traditional, financially motivated commercial product.
 And yet somehow it works, and Linux is now infrastructure.
 Like, the vast majority of the internet is running Linux, your Android phones are running Linux - it's so much a part of the infrastructure that corporations have become heavily invested in it, and it is now a shared good.
-Not just on some sort of individual hobby project level, but on an economic level one.
+Not just on some sort of individual hobby project level, but on an economic level.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-7.png">